 Don’t stop there – add on a visit to the Civil Defence Heritage Gallery, a free 2-storey museum that’ll give the kids a more intimate look into the behind-the-scenes happenings in the Civil Defence Force.

 Opening hours: Sat 9am-11am only (Closed from Sundays to Fridays)

 42. Cuddle dogs and cats at a pet cafe

 Image credit: Meomi Cat Cafe

-If you’re more of a dog person, then We Are The Furballs dog cafe will make your heart melt completely.
-Here, you can purchase $3.50 treat bags for your child to feed the dogs and practice tricks such as making them sit.
+If you’re more of a dog person, then What The Pug and We Are The Furballs dog cafe will make your heart melt completely.
+At the latter, you can purchase $3 treat bags for your child to feed the dogs and practice tricks such as making them sit.
 The cafe only serves drinks, but you can also play one of the many board games available there.